openmrs/openmrs-module-patientdocuments/readme/PatientIdStickerXSL.md

 - An organizational logo on the left (from a file path under `OPENMRS_APPLICATION_DATA_DIRECTORY`)
 - Custom header text on the right
 - Logo handling behavior:
-  - Relative paths are resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY`
+  - Logo path must be relative and is resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY`.
-  - If none configured or missing, the default OpenMRS logo is loaded from the servlet context.
+  - Absolute paths are rejected; path traversal sequences are blocked; non-regular files are ignored.
-  - Supported formats: absolute filesystem path (custom logo) or base64 data URI (default logo).
-The XSL-FO processor can handle both.
+  - If none configured or missing, the default OpenMRS logo is loaded from the servlet context and embedded as a base64 data URI.
+The XSL-FO processor can handle both filesystem paths and data URIs.

 ### Internationalization Section